desihub/prospect/README.md

 * User-defined smoothing
 * User-defined redshift
 * Viewing spectra that don't yet have redshift fits

-## Currently missing (but present in the original inspector)

-* Imaging survey thumbnails and links.
-* Buttons for saving visual inspection results before moving to next target.

 ## What it doesn't do (yet)